Parable Of The Unrighteous Steward.

 All Have Sinned, All Need Repentance.

 When Jesus heard it, he said unto them, They that are whole have no need of the physician, but they that are sick: I came not to call the righteous, but sinners to repentance.
 Read More...
-“The Essential Requirement Of Repentance.”
+“Does Salvation Include Repentance?”